 The updated parameter distribution (the “posterior”) is proportional to the probability distribution (the “likelihood”) and the parameter distribution before (the “prior”) new observations were accounted for.

 In order to generate “reasonable” values for log(population) as an input to the model, we estimated vane trap efficiency, the ratio of trapped spiders to the total canopy population.
 Our estimate is based on our (un-recorded) canopy observations and intuition developed over the course of the sampling period.
 The canopy, a 3 dimensional shape, was imagined to be divided into 9 volumes, each contributing a percentage of its population to the number of trapped spiders. traps are positioned in the center of the lower part of the canopy and receive varying contributions from each of the canopy domains.
-Assuming a uniform distribution of the spider population in the canopy, we propose a 1% weekly trap efficiency.
-We then calculated normal distribution parameters and log(population) for each of the three seasonal periods.
+Assuming a uniform distribution of the spider population in the canopy, we propose a 1% weekly trap efficiency (Table 11).
+We then calculated normal distribution parameters and log(population) for each of the three seasonal periods (Table 12).